Last Updated 9:47am, 11 January 2021

 Food banks and community larders

-The Community Insights Team at Devon Community Foundation is available to advise and assist with accessing food banks.
-Email email@example.com or call 07923 230969.
-They have also provided some information about community projects in Devon.
+The Community Insights Team at Devon Community Foundation has also provided some information about community projects in Devon.

 Healthy Start Vouchers – free food and vitamin vouchers